WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     In this example, the inner `div` will have a `theme` value of `"dark"`, but will inherit the `counter` value `0` from its parent context.

-### Example: One block using local context to have independent state
+### Example: One interactive block using local context to have independent state

-In this example, there is a single block that shows a counter and can increment it.
+In this example, there is a single interactive block that shows a counter and can increment it.
 By using local context, each instance of this block will have its own independent counter, even if multiple blocks are added to the page.

 ```php
 <div